 I’m a huge fan of this place.
 When I moved to Rotterdam in 2015, Brouwerij Noordt had just opened.
 We went there a lot and quickly got to know all their beers.
 We even got an unlabeled beer with us to try and report upon the next week when visiting.
 The beers of Brouwerij Noordt are now also served in different cities in the Netherlands.
 You can enjoy the beers in their brewpub or sit on the huge terrace.
 Don’t forget to try my favourite beer: Seven Hops!

-Proeflokaal Reijngoud is based in the famous Witte de Withstraat, and my personal favourite of this street.
+Proeflokaal Reijngoud is based in the famous Witte de Withstraat, and is my personal favourite of this street.
 Their beer menu is extensive, but rather basic.
 They have a terrace and inside area, and especially during the weekend it gets completely packed.

 Brewdog only opened in 2020 in Rotterdam and is therewith the first Brewdog in the Netherlands.
-If you are a fan of Brewdog beers, you are definitely at the right spot here.
+If you are a fan of BrewDog beers, you are definitely at the right spot here.
 If you don’t know them yet, they are worth trying.
 My personal favourite of Brewdog is the Hazy Jane. also looking for a bite, they have amazing burgers and a lot of vega/vegan options as well.
 Their cauliflower wings are also amazing!

 The patio of Belgisch Biercafe Boudwijn (Belgium Beers) is probably the most striking about the place and a great place to spend your summer evenings.
 They also do have a cosy insight area and another terrace in front of the place.
 When you are into Belgium beers, this is the place to go in Rotterdam.

 Bierlokaal Locus Publicus is located on Oostplein and focuses mainly on Belgium beers, however, they do have a broader selection.
 With around 15 beers on tap, there is enough choice to receive your favourite draft beers.
-When I’m finding myself in the east side of the city, this is one of my favourites to go to.
-The inside area is rather small, but cosy and they do have a terrace with lovely evening sun.
+When I’m finding myself on the east side of the city, this is one of my favourites to go to.
+The inside area is rather small but cosy and they do have a terrace with lovely evening sun.

 The Middellandplein is located in an upcoming neighbourhood and actually has some great diner and coffee places coming up.
 Visiting Rotterdam and looking for a real local experience and escaping the most known bars?

 Bokaal used to be my favourite terrace in Rotterdam, as it was located close to my first place in Rotterdam.
-Bokaal is easy to reach from Blaak station and is very popular with the Friday Afterwerk Socials, when many citizens gather for a beer.
-Their beer menu is not very excessive and special, but they do definitely serve something suited for you.
+Bokaal is easy to reach from Blaak station and is very popular with the Friday Afterwerk Socials when many citizens gather for a beer.
+Their beer menu is not very excessive and special, but they do serve something suited for you.

-Actually, Biergarten isn’t one of my favourite places in Rotterdam, but I know for many people it is one of the places they like to visit best.
+Biergarten isn’t one of my favourite places in Rotterdam, but I know for many people it is one of the places they like to visit best.
 The Biergarten is an outside area, relatively close to the Central Station where you can enjoy your beer.
 Don’t expect many different beers, but you definitely can have a German experience going for a cold Weizen.